convexset/meteor-down-quickstart/README.md

    * another subscriptions for private lists
  - for each list so obtained, subscribe to the list items

 This implies a level of asyncrony that vanilla `Meteor.subscribe` with callbacks cannot provide for.
 The same applies for methods.
-What we need are simple `Promises`.
+What we need are simple promises.

 So this is the additional stuff that is available here in this little quick start:
  - `Meteor.apply('name'[, args, callback])` without the `options` argument